basecamp/bcx-api/sections/accesses.md

 Grant access
 ------------

 * `POST /projects/1/accesses.json` will grant access to the project for the existing `ids` of people already on the account or new people via `email_addresses`.
+(Same goes for calendars with /calendars/ instead)

 ```json
 {